|

 pseudo energy contributions.

-- 'D': Convert by using a linear equation according to Deigan et al 2009.
+- 'D': Convert by using the linear equation according to Deigan et al

-The calculated pseudo energies will be applied for every nucleotide
+- Derived pseudo energy terms will be applied for every nucleotide involved

-involved in a stacked pair.
-This method is recognized by a capital 'D' in
+in a stacked pair.
+This method is recognized by a capital 'D' in the

 default setting.
 The slope 'm' and the intercept 'b' can be set to a